top of page

 High cholesterol is a “silent” killer.
 It travels through your blood silently over the years.
 You may not even know it’s there or exhibit any symptoms until you have a stroke or a heart attack.
 By this point, it has already caused severe damage to your body.

 For this reason, it is crucial to have your cholesterol numbers checked on a routine basis.
 This is done by a simple blood test.
-Keeping your numbers in a “heart-healthy” range can help you to lower your risk for heart disease.
+Keeping your numbers in a “heart-healthy” range can help you lower your risk for heart disease.

 Photo source: Cleveland Clinic.